zwrong/agent-maestro/README.md

 This automatically creates or updates `~/.codex/config.toml` with Agent Maestro endpoint and sets up `GPT-5-Codex` as the recommended model.

+### GitHub Copilot Chat Model Enhancement

+Enable additional models in GitHub Copilot Chat with the `Agent Maestro: Fix GitHub Copilot Chat - Model is not supported error` command. ([ref](https://github.com/cline/cline/issues/2186#issuecomment-2727010228))

+This feature:

+- Automatically locates your GitHub Copilot Chat extension
+- Creates a timestamped backup before making changes
+- Removes the `x-onbehalf-extension-id` header restriction
+- Verifies the fix was applied successfully
+- Prompts you to reload VS Code for changes to take effect

+**Note**: This modification may be overwritten when the Copilot Chat extension updates.
+Simply run the command again after updates if needed.

 ### Usage

 1. **Explore API Capabilities**: Access the complete OpenAPI specification at [`http://localhost:23333/openapi.json`](http://localhost:23333/openapi.json).